Applications for wildlife species assessment and unsolicited wildlife species status reports

 Wildlife Species Status Reports

 A Wildlife Species Status Report for COSEWIC is a comprehensive, fully documented technical compilation and analysis of the best available information on a wildlife species’ status in Canada that indicates the threats to that wildlife species.
 A Wildlife Species Status Report for COSEWIC must conform to the guidelines for preparation of Status Reports.

 Waiver of moral rights and permission to use Wildlife Species Status Report

-Authors and owners of Wildlife Species Status Reports as well as any report and information provided in support of a application must grant permission to COSEWIC and to Environment Canada to use, edit, reformat, reproduce, modify, distribute, and share the Wildlife Species Status Report and other reports and information supplied and any subsequent revisions to the Wildlife Species Status Report by the author.
-Authors furthermore must provide Environment Canada with a waiver of their moral rights to the Wildlife Species Status Report.
-A separate waiver is required from each contributing author.
-The permission to use the Wildlife Species Status Report and the waiver of moral rights enable COSEWIC and Environment Canada to treat the final COSEWIC Assessment and Status Report as a living document subject to periodic updates as may be required without having to specifically name the author of the original Wildlife Species Status Report.
+Writers and owners of Wildlife Species Status Reports as well as any report and information provided in support of a application must grant permission to COSEWIC and to Environment and Climate Change Canada to use, edit, reformat, reproduce, modify, distribute, and share the Wildlife Species Status Report and other reports and information supplied and any subsequent revisions to the Wildlife Species Status Report by the author.
+Writers furthermore must provide Environment and Climate Change Canada with a waiver of their moral rights to the Wildlife Species Status Report.
+A separate waiver is required from each contributing writer.
+The permission to use the Wildlife Species Status Report and the waiver of moral rights enable COSEWIC and Environment and Climate Change Canada to treat the final COSEWIC Assessment and Status Report as a living document subject to periodic updates as may be required without having to specifically name the writer of the original Wildlife Species Status Report.

 Completeness of applications

 An Application for Assessment that is incomplete cannot be considered by COSEWIC and will be returned.
 An application must contain: